Billy Hayes (writer): Life in prison

 Hayes was initially imprisoned at Sağmalcılar prison in Istanbul after having spent one night in Sultanahmet Jail.
 Following an incident in prison, he was briefly transferred in 1972 to Bakırköy Psychiatric Hospital, described as a 'lunatic asylum'.

 On several occasions, the United States Department of State pressured Turkey to transfer sentencing to the U.S. (Nassau County Jail) with Turkish foreign minister Melih Esenbel stating that the U.S. was not in a position to dispute a sentence issued by a Turkish court.

-Nevertheless, Esenbel noted privately to U.S. officials that a release might be possible on humanitarian grounds, if Hayes' physical or mental health was deteriorating, but in a private consultation, Hayes remarked to U.S diplomats that his experience at Bakırköy was highly traumatic, and he did not have confidence that the hospital would certify him for early release.
+Nevertheless, Esenbel noted privately to U.S. officials that a release might be possible on humanitarian grounds, if Hayes' physical or mental health was deteriorating.
+In a private consultation, Hayes remarked to U.S diplomats that his experience at Bakırköy was highly traumatic, but he did not have confidence that the hospital would certify him for early release.

 Hayes also commented that he felt attempts to win early release would jeopardize his prospects of being transferred to a more desirable half-open prison.
 On May 12, 1975, the Constitutional Court of Turkey declared amnesty for all drug offenses, which shortened Hayes' sentence from life imprisonment to 30 years and he was finally transferred to İmralı prison on July 11, 1975.

 Declassified telegrams from the State Department indicated that, in discussions between the U.S. embassy and Vahap Aşıroğlu, Turkish Director of Consular Affairs, the latter believed Hayes would probably be released from prison on parole in October 1978, which, in practice, meant that a local prosecutor would declare him persona non grata and expel him from the country.

 As to the impact on his family back home, James W. Spain, Consul General in Istanbul (1970–1972), recalls that the overall experience was devastating with his father obliged to mortgage the family house to raise money to enable him to spend long periods of time in Turkey and to pay his son's lawyers.
 His mother, on the other hand, never found the courage to visit her son behind bars.

 Escape from prison

-Turkish officials transferred the American to İmralı prison on an island in the south of the Sea of Marmara.After 3 months, Hayes escaped from İmralı on October 2, 1975.
+Turkish officials transferred Hayes to İmralı prison on an island in the south of the Sea of Marmara.
+After 3 months, Hayes escaped from İmralı on October 2, 1975.
 Selecting a black, stormy night, Hayes initially swam into the local harbour then found a dinghy attached to a small cargo ship and started rowing, with favourable currents, to Bandırma, 27 km away on mainland Turkey.
 He then travelled to Istanbul by bus and checked in at a hotel.